 The Company finances certain multi-year license agreements for internal-use software.
 Upon execution, these arrangements are treated as a non-cash investing and financing activity for purposes of the consolidated statements of cash flows.
 During the year ended December 31, 2022, the Company financed certain multi-year license agreements for internal-use software for \$10.7 million, with annual payments through April 2024.
-As of December 31, 2022, \$9.3 million was outstanding under these and other license agreements previously entered into, of which \$5.8 million and \$3.5 million is included in other current liabilities, respectively, in the consolidated balance sheet.
-As of December 31, 2021, \$2.9 million was outstanding, all of which is included in other current liabilities in the consolidated balance sheet.
+As of December 31, 2023, \$3.6 million was outstanding under these and other license agreements previously entered into, all of which is included in other current liabilities in the consolidated balance sheet.
+As of December 31, 2022, \$9.3 million was outstanding under these and other license agreements previously entered into, of which \$5.8 million and \$3.5 million is included in other current liabilities and other noncurrent liabilities, respectively, in the consolidated balance sheet.